envoamr/crypto-transactions/README.md

 The third group handles data cleaning and transformation:

 3. If `submit_pyspark_job` is `true`, then submit a batch job to Dataproc Serverless with the file `gs://{{ kv('GCP_BUCKET_NAME') }}/scripts/pyspark-transform-crypto.py`, which is the same file that Terraform uploaded ([pyspark-transform-crypto.py](/src/scripts/pyspark-transform-crypto.py)).
 This script (more on it [later](#pyspark-data-transformations)) takes the files in the data lake, transforms them, and outputs them into BigQuery's data warehouse.
+   - if `is_backfill` is `true`, then pause the flow for 2 minutes.
+Since the project used the free GCP credits, there was a restriction for submitting Spark jobs right after one another.

 Overall, this is how the flow looks like: